iszczesniak/cpp/move/index.md

 * Copying is implemented by:

-  * the copy constructor (to initialize an object),
+  * the *copy constructor* (to initialize an object),

-  * the copy assignment operator (to assign to an object).
+  * the *copy assignment operator* (to assign to an object).

 * The source and the target can be *anywhere*.

-By anywhere we mean different memory locations, i.e., copying is not limited to objects on the stack or the heap only.
+By anywhere I mean different memory locations, i.e., copying is not limited to objects on the stack or the heap only.
 For instance, the source can be on the stack, and the target in the fixed-size memory for static and global data.
 Objects should have no clue where they